Southclaws/cj/readme.md

 ![CJ](cj.png)

-CJ verifies burgershot (formerly SA:MP) forum accounts and performs other tasks if you ask nicely.
+CJ verifies Burgershot (formerly SA:MP) forum accounts and performs other tasks if you ask nicely.

 Not really in development and not accepting new features.
 I fix bugs from time to time but it serves it purpose as a verification tool and basic forum interface.